kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 <img style="float: center;" src="./screens/puppet3_1.png">
 <br>

 4. Choose an instance Type.
 Ensure you are on free tier.
+Likewise if t2 micro is not availble use t2 small.

 <br>
 <img style="float: center;" src="./screens/puppet4.png">